 Decree by T

 Boasting a team with experience at high-end sushi spots Sushi Shion and Sushiyoshi, Decree by T is a sushiya with a focus on sashimi and nigiri, as well as IG-worthy small plates.
-We’re spoilt for choice when it comes to all the top sushi on offer in Hong Kong these days!
+There are three omakase menus available (14, 17 or 21 dishes).
+We’re spoilt for choice when it comes to all the top Japanese on offer in Hong Kong these days!
 Open daily for lunch and dinner sessions.

 Duddell’s Laughter Lounge (20 October, 7:30–11pm)

 MCed by Foodie’s own Jason Strickland, this inaugural stand-up comedy event on Wednesday the 20th at Duddell’s features established comics Garron Chiu, Chris Musni and Ha Chu.
 Also on the cards is a happy-hour menu all night long, and the acclaimed Cantonese restaurant’s à-la-carte food menu will be available before and after the show.
 Each ticket ($250) includes one drink.